 The Real Food Daily Cookbook Ann Gentry

 This book does not have the quickest recipes, but they are all absolutely delicious.
-All the recipes are vegan, macrobiotic and based on whole foods, and I have never found a better recipe for a meat substitute than Basic Seitan.
+All the recipes are vegan, macrobiotic, and based on whole foods, and I have never found a better recipe for a meat substitute than her Basic Seitan.
 The tempeh bacon is similarly delicious, and the main dish salads are wonderful. –Maria

 Eat, Drink & Be Vegan Dreena Burton

 Another great source for whole foods recipes, many of Dreena’s recipes are also gluten-free.
-Some of my favorites: Spicoli Burgers, Thai Chick-Un Pizza, Warm Spinach and Potato Salad. –Maria
+Some of my favorites: Spicoli Burgers, Thai Chick-Un Pizza, and Warm Spinach and Potato Salad. –Maria

 - Vegan with a Vengeance Isa Chandra Moskowitz

 Isa is probably the most famous vegan cookbook author around, and for good reason: her food is delicious!
 Her books are great for inexpensive, simple vegan food (the Peanut Noodles with Seitan are excellent, as is her vegan French toast), and Isa Does It is packed full of easy-to-make winners like Korean BBQ Portobello Burgers and Pesto Soup with Gnocchi, Beans, and Greens. –Maria

 Classic Indian Vegetarian & Grain Cooking Julie Sahni